Baltic knighthoods: History

-The Teutonic Knights entered the area of what is now Latvia and Estonia in the beginning of the 13th century in order to Christianize the region.
-After the conquest much of the Order's land was divided among the German noble families originally from Westphalia and regions along the Rhine river.
+The German and Danish crusaders entered the area of what is now Latvia and Estonia in the beginning of the 13th century in order to Christianize the region.
+As a result of the Papal-sanctioned crusade, by the mid-13th century all Estonian lands were divided in the aftermath of the Catholic conquest between the Kingdom of Denmark, and three subdivisions of the Holy Roman Empire: the State of the Teutonic Order, the Bishopric of Dorpat, and the Bishopric of Ösel-Wiek.

+After the conquest much of the land was divided among the German noble families originally from Westphalia and regions along the Rhine river.
 The towns also saw the development of a German mercantile class.
 The noble families constituted a minority amongst the local German-speaking population, and overall, the German-speakers constituted a small minority of the total population.
-During the second half of the 16th century, this area fell under the sovereignty of Poland and Sweden, which at that time dominated the Baltic Sea.
-While this resulted in the suppression of the Teutonic Order, local self-government remained in the hands of the four aristocratic corporations of Livonia, Estonia, Courland and Oesel.
+During the second half of the 16th century, this area fell under the sovereignty of Poland and Sweden, which at that time dominated the Baltic Sea region.
+As a result, both the Catholic prince-bishops and the Teutonic Order lost all of their territories, however local self-government remained in the hands of the four aristocratic corporations of Livonia, Estonia, Courland and Ösel.

-With the growth of Russian power following the defeat of Sweden in the Great Northern War (1700-1721), Livonia, Estonia (with the island of Oesel (Saaremaa)) and Courland (obtained in the second half of the 18th century from Poland) all became Russian provinces.
-Imperial Russia recognized the four aristocratic corporations' traditional privileges – German language, Lutheran religion and self-government.
+With the growth of Russian power following the defeat of Sweden in the Great Northern War (1700-1721), Livonia, Estonia (with the island of Ösel (Saaremaa)) and Courland (obtained in the second half of the 18th century from Poland) all became provinces of the Russian Empire.
+The Emperor of Russia recognized the four aristocratic corporations' traditional privileges – German language, Lutheran religion and self-government.

 The growth of Latvian and Estonian nationalism and the collapse of the Russian Empire led to the founding in 1918 of Latvia and Estonia as independent nations.
 As a result, the traditional aristocratic corporations lost their legal privileges and political status, and were reduced to charitable organizations.
 Most of the property belonging to the Baltic Germans, including their estates, was confiscated.
 Many of these families emigrated, the majority to Germany but also overseas.
-In 1939, following the signing of the Molotov-Ribbentrop pact, the agreement between Hitler and Stalin to divide up Poland and the Baltic states, the remaining Baltic Germans were evacuated to German-occupied Poland.
+In 1939, following the signing of the Molotov–Ribbentrop pact, the agreement between Hitler and Stalin to divide up Poland and the Baltic states, the remaining Baltic Germans were evacuated to German-occupied Poland.
 In 1949, the present Association of Baltic Noble Corporations e.V. was founded in which all four Baltic Noble Corporations are integrated together with the objective "to uphold the traditions of old and the knowledge of the history we share with the Baltic states, while also intensifying international awareness of the Baltic states in the Western part of the world".